Matagorda County, Texas

 Matagorda County is a county located in the U.S. state of Texas.
-As of the 2020 census, the population was 36,255.
+As of the 2020 census, its population was 36,255.
 Its county seat is Bay City, not to be confused with the larger Baytown in Harris and Chambers Counties.
 Matagorda County is named for the canebrakes that once grew along the coast (matagorda is a Spanish word meaning "thick bush").

-Matagorda County comprises the Bay City, TX Micropolitan Statistical Area, which is also included in the Houston-The Woodlands, TX combined statistical area.
+Matagorda County comprises the Bay City, TX micropolitan statistical area, which is also included in the Houston-The Woodlands, TX combined statistical area.